omeka/omeka-s-enduser/docs/modules/csvimport.md

 - A plus symbol button for adding or modifying a mapping
 - A wrench symbol button for spreadsheet column options
 - A trash can to delete mappings
-- A column to show options selected
+- A column to show options selected.

 ![Mappings for a spreadsheet with ten columns.
 Some of the columns, such as those named Description and Title have automatically been mapped to Dublin Core properties.](../modules/modulesfiles/csvimport_mediaMap1.png)